Pains and Gains: Understanding Your Customer Needs

 The #1 problem when it comes to innovation is that we tend to analyze and understand the world entirely from the business’s own perspective.
 We lack the framework and mental models to include the customer in our conversations and decision-making.
 This cannot work and we see it in the numbers: most innovation projects fail.

-The concept of Jobs to be Done offers two key insights:
+The Jobs to be Done Approach offers two key insights:

 - A mental model and a structured approach to understanding the needs of your customers (looking good instead of weight management, good entertainment instead of TV, leisure instead of a sailboat, etc.) and which criteria they use to measure the outcome.